Skip to content

 United States

-Atlassian cut 1,600 jobs — 10% of its workforce — on 11 March to 'self-fund' AI and enterprise sales investment.
-CEO Mike Cannon-Brookes disclosed $225–236 million in restructuring charges.
-Forty per cent of cuts fell in North America, 30% in Australia, 16% in India.
-Shares rose approximately 2%.
-CTO Rajeev Rajan departs 31 March, with responsibilities split between two executives.
+Atlassian cut 1,600 jobs on 11 March, 10% of its workforce, declaring it would self-fund AI investment through the savings.
+CEO Mike Cannon-Brookes disclosed $225 to $236 million in restructuring charges.
+CTO Rajeev Rajan departs 31 March, with his responsibilities split between 2 executives.

 The Federal Reserve Bank of Dallas finds the jobs vanishing from AI-exposed industries belong overwhelmingly to workers who never held them — entry-level positions that simply stopped being posted.